o3-cloud/vibe-adr/docs/decisions/0002-define-llms-txt.md

 ## Context and Problem Statement

-Future collaborators and AI agents need a single, machine-readable entry point that explains how to spin up Vibe ADR practices inside any project.
+Future collaborators and AI agents need a single, machine-readable entry point that explains how to implement Vibe ADR practices inside any project.
 Right now, agents rely on README.md excerpts, which are verbose for automation and hard to keep aligned across repositories.
-The llmstxt.org convention offers a standard file (`llms.txt`) for agent bootstrapping, but we have not adopted it yet.
+The llmstxt.org convention offers a standard file (`llms.txt`) for agent onboarding, providing clear guidance on repo structure, required files, and setup steps.
+We need a curated `llms.txt` that documents the Vibe ADR workflow itself — not as part of the bootstrap, but as the _documentation that guides the bootstrap process_.

 ## Vibe Context